A Message from Sheriff Michael J. Chitwood

 A victim or the victim’s legal guardian, or the parent or legal guardian of the victim if the victim is a minor, may request the court to order HIV testing.
 Contact the State Attorney’s Office for assistance.

 Many services are available through local programs located within the area.
-Referrals to these crisis intervention services, supportive or bereavement counseling, social service support, and community-based victim treatment programs are available from any employee of the Volusia County Sheriffs Office.
+Referrals to these crisis intervention services, supportive or bereavement counseling, social service support, and community-based victim treatment programs are available from any employee of the Volusia Sheriff's Office.

 Information on these programs may be obtained by calling the United Way First Call for Help.
 The phone numbers are listed in the back of this pamphlet.